Kitten Diarrhea: Common Causes, Symptoms and Treatment

 Food allergies, overfeeding, or eating inedible items can also cause diarrhea in kittens.
 Items like bones, fabrics, or kitty litter can create intestinal blockages if swallowed.

-Parasites such as roundworms and tapeworms can upset your kitten’s digestion and even stunt their growth.
+Parasites such as roundworms and tapeworms can upset your kitten’s digestion and stunt their growth.
 Your kitten should be dewormed at two weeks of age and again at two-week intervals until they reach 12 weeks.
-After that, kittens should be placed on a monthly anti-parasite product that is prescribed by a family veterinarian.
+After that, kittens should be placed on a monthly anti-parasite product prescribed by a family veterinarian.
 This preventative treatment helps control intestinal parasites and fleas, which cause tapeworms.

 Common bacterial infections include salmonella and campylobacter.
-Kittens can also contract viruses such as feline immunodeficiency virus, panleukopenia, feline leukemia virus and rotavirus.
+Kittens can contract viruses such as feline immunodeficiency virus, panleukopenia, feline leukemia virus and rotavirus.

 Moving to a new home, getting new housemates (animal or human) and other environmental factors can cause diarrhea in kittens.

-Since diarrhea itself is a symptom rather than a disease, it can be difficult to determine whether your pet’s condition is serious or temporary.
+Since diarrhea is a symptom rather than a disease, it can be difficult to determine whether your pet’s condition is serious or temporary.

 In cases where diarrhea is combined with any of the symptoms listed below, you should seek immediate veterinary care: